 - Assist in developing criminal justice and private security leaders capable of assuming responsibility for policy planning and administration

 - Offer students an opportunity to acquire the necessary skills and knowledge to conduct applied research while assisting them in developing the ability to apply this research in a variety of criminal justice settings

 - Provide an opportunity for a solid educational foundation for those who wish to pursue more advanced graduate study beyond the Master of Science degree

-Graduate study in criminal justice may be pursued on either a full- or part-time basis.
-All candidates for the Master of Science in Criminal Justice degree must successfully complete a minimum of 30 semester hours of credit in course work.
+Graduate study in criminology and criminal justice may be pursued on either a full- or part-time basis.
+All candidates for the Master of Science in Criminology and Criminal Justice degree must successfully complete a minimum of 32 semester hours of credit in course work.